daywalker90/lightning/README.md

-# GRPC plugin for Core Lightning
+# RPC/GRPC plugin for Core Lightning

 This plugin exposes the Holdinvoice related JSON-RPC interface through grpc over the network in addition to the methods over rpc.
 It listens on a configurable port, authenticates clients